daviecheng/Autonomous-Locking-Knee-Brace/README.md

 3. Run 'getTrainingData.m'
 4. The collected training data is stored in your workspace variable 'trainingData'.
 Copy the training data to a CSV file and manually input the label as 1 for falling, or 0 for non-falling in the last column.
 The CSV files for my training data is included for reference.
+> Note: I suggest performing two experiments for simplicity.
+One for falling and the other for non-falling.
-5. Continue to run 'getTrainingData.m' to gather training data.
+6. Continue to run 'getTrainingData.m' to gather training data.

 ## Export Random Forest Classifier to C++
 1. Upload 'rfc' Python program.